Contents of this chapter

 Frankston regularly sent me articles for review, sensing apparently that I could help him reach a wider public.
 His mind tends to unique associations, a trait I could appreciate because I think I have a highly unconventional organization to my own cortex.
 I usually read his drafts elliptically, rotating them in my mind and pinpointing one or two key points, then asking him to hang everything off those points.

 Providing telephone calls over the Internet became a kind of messianic striving in the 1990s.
 One of its greatest champions was an entrepreneur named Jeff Pulver, who consulted with businesses hoping to exploit those voice services.
 He created a series of conferences called Voice on the Net.
 As bandwidth improved, along with protocols, Pulver renamed his organization Video on the Net.
 Everyone who wanted these efforts to succeed would gather for human networking and business deal-making at these conferences.
 The legacy directly informs the services we enjoyed in the twenty-first century.
 Another enduring feature of these conferences is the Video on the Net briefcases, one of which I was still using 25 years later to lug my laptop on trips.

 One group of researchers spearheading the interactive Internet felt that their innovations were so radical that they deserved the name “Internet 2”.
 I wrote about their research in blog postings, and once they asked me to deliver a talk over their video connections.
 I took this on with great enthusiasm and went down to a studio in Boston where they transmitted my talk.
 (The exact topic escapes me.)
-I exhibited great energy during the talk, accompanying my words with grand movements of my upper body, which I thought would convey energy.
+I exhibited great energy during the talk, accompanying my words with grand movements of my upper body that I thought would convey energy.
 Viewing the video later, I realized that all I had accomplished with these movements was to introduce distracting and unseemingly jitter.
 I needed to learn a lot to use the Internet medium effectively.